-This national park encompasses four islands and the coastline along Talang-Satang, where green and hawksbill turtles favor nesting.
-The green turtle accounts for 90% of turtle landings here, though three other species are also known to nest on the coast.
+This national park encompasses four islands and the coastline along Talang-Satang, where green and hawksbill turtles favour nesting.
+The green turtle accounts for 90 percent of turtle landings here, though three other species are also known to nest on the coast.

 To get to Selingan (the headquarters of Turtle Island Park), you’ll have to take a boat from the jetty at Jalan Buli Sim-Sim.
 Ask for the Sabah Parks jetty.

-Tioman has pristine beaches, colorful reefs, refreshing waterfalls, and rainforest jungles so thick and lush you might mistake it for paradise.
+Tioman has pristine beaches, colourful reefs, refreshing waterfalls and rainforests so thick and lush you might mistake it for paradise.
 But the best thing to do in Tioman still has to be watching baby turtles hatch on the isolated Juara Beach, on the east coast of Tioman Island.

-Still, you can find out about the conservation and protection of these gentle giant creatures at the Turtle Information Center, and if you’re very lucky, like a few were in 2017, you may see a slow moving giant-shelled turtle making her way up the steep slopes of the beach for a quiet little nesting.
+Still, you can find out about the conservation and protection of these gentle giant creatures at the Turtle Information Centre, and if you’re very lucky, like a few were in 2017, you may see a slow-moving giant-shelled turtle making her way up the steep slopes of the beach for a quiet little nesting.

 This is a small conservation hatchery run by charity and on donations, so don’t expect a lot of fanfare.
 Nevertheless, if you come by during the peak nesting season between July and October, you’ll be rewarded for your effort.
-Watch the hatchlings break out of their shells and release them back to sea – you, your kid, and the turtlets will all be smiling.
+Watch the hatchlings break out of their shells and release them back to sea – you, your children and the turtlets will all be smiling.